openfaas/faasd/docs/ROADMAP.md

 Workaround: Have your client retry HTTP calls, or don't scale to zero.

-### Single node, no clustering
+### Leaf-node only - no clustering

-faasd is operates on a single-node model.
-If this is an issue for you, but you have resource constraints, you will need to use OpenFaaS on Kubernetes.
+faasd is operates on a leaf-node/single-node model.
+If this is an issue for you, but you have resource constraints, you will need to use [OpenFaaS CE or Pro on Kubernetes](https://docs.openfaas.com/deployment/).

 There are no plans to add any form of clustering or multi-node support to faasd.

-See also: [HA / resilience in faasd #225](https://github.com/openfaas/faasd/issues/225)
+See past discussion at: [HA / resilience in faasd #225](https://github.com/openfaas/faasd/issues/225)

 What about HA and fault tolerance?